 A lunch from Slo Groovin BBQ will be available to all race participants at the finish.
 Just present your race bib.
 This will be hole-punched to allow one time access to food.
 Food service begins approx 10:15am.

 There will be a free gear shuttle from the start of the race to the finish line.
 We recommend using your own day pack as that is usually easier to find at the finish line.
 We will have bags and markers available at the start however.

 This is a backcountry race.
 There are many obstacles including imbedded rocks, loose rocks and dirt, tree roots, exposure, water crossings and more.
 Please take care while crossing these obstacles as they can result in serious injury or worse.
 There is no guarantee of rescue or medical attention.
 Each participant is ultimately responsible for their own rescue and preparation for course and weather condition.
 This means carrying protective clothing in case of bad weather or injury.
 Rescue from an injury is not guaranteed and may be delayed due to other injuries or distance from medical personnel.

 There are volunteer medical personnel on the course.
-This is supplied by Mountain Rescue Aspen.
+This is supplied by Mountain Rescue Aspen and Aspen Ambulance District.
 These volunteers will be either running the course, placed at aid stations and at the finish line.
 Assistance, if possible, may not be immediate, so you will need to be patient.
 If, unfortunately, you are injured on the course, we ask that you pass word on to an aid station via other runners or wait for assistance to come.
 If you’re injury allows you to hike out of the race or to continue following the course, you will be asked to do so.
 Remember, there may be a more serious injury on the course that becomes a higher priority for medical volunteers.
 If you decide to exit the course on your own, please inform medical or aid station personnel.